Lukas-Wollmann/IT-Projekt-WS25/src/semantic/doc.md

 ## Exploration Pass

-### Builtin Operators
-The `Operator` file provides a way of adding all default operations to a `Namespace` object.
-This will make all the default operators like adding two integers or two strings legal.
-This is done by treating most operators as basic functions while type checking.
-This reduces repeated logic for all operators while still being very expandable especially if operator overloading is ever added.
-Lets look at an example `BinaryExpr(IntLit(1), +, IntLit(5))` describes a basic addition of two signed integers.
-Internally the type checker will see this binary expression and try to look for an operator.
-Because we dont support operator overloading, the type checker looks for a function with the name `operator<i32,i32>+`.
-If the function is found and matches the input arguments, its return type can be used as the return type for the binary expression.
-There are some exceptions, all `Assignment` operations are treated differently and also the `Dereference` unary operation is (for now) implemented with a different logic.
-All other operators use this function-like approach.

 ### Exploration
 While exploring we just loop through all declarations inside a `Module`.
 As of right now, there can only be `FuncDecl`s inside a `Module`.
 We can just add each one to the global `Namespace`, storing the function name and the `FunctionType`, that means information like parameter types and return type.
 If a function name is found twice, the second one will be ignored and an error will be appened to the `TypeCheckerContext` errror collection.